-Another aspect of approach is to make User-Friendliness and Reporting a priority from Day 1.
+Another aspect of the approach is to make User-Friendliness and Reporting a priority from Day 1.
 Don't shy away from making the solution pretty, from thinking about the End-Game.
 Have at least a Dashboard View available in Mock-Up that the project team should thrive for.
-Any Project Charter will clearly articulate certain KPI's that will later judge the success of a project, even if those KPI's will only become measurable in Phase 2 or 3 of a project.
-These KPI's are the proverbial 'Hangers' that the project team can hang their hats on.
+Any Project Charter will clearly articulate certain KPI's that will later judge the success of a project, even if those KPIs will only become measurable in Phase 2 or 3 of a project.
+These KPIs are the proverbial 'Hangers' that the project team can hang their hats on.
 Keep circling back to these goals throughout the project to quantify progress.

 This aspect is probably the most controversial.
 Setting the right scope certainly can be classified as being 'real'.
 I would like to discuss a different aspect of realism, and this is realism starts during the software sales cycle.
 Every software manufacturer - regardless of on-premise, cloud, SaaS technology - will over-sell.
-It is human nature to over simplify complex situations when pressed for explanations.
+It is human nature to oversimplify complex situations when pressed for explanations.

-Realistic project planning will always allow for a contingency, however it will not necessarily tell everyone that these contingencies are in place, otherwise the effort will slack.
+Realistic project planning will always allow for a contingency, however, it will not necessarily tell everyone that these contingencies are in place, otherwise the effort will slack.

-It is understandable that some software projects need to be significant in its transformational aspirations.
+It is understandable that some software projects need to be significant in their transformational aspirations.
 At the same time, give the project team a chance to succeed by scheduling that first go-live.
 Identify the 'low-hanging fruit' - the fruit is there, believe me, even in the world of SAP Transportation Management' or any other TMS solution.

 Allow Novigo to help you in bringing this realism into your project planning phase, Preparation is Everything.

-The purpose of this blog is to remind of some basic principles.
+The purpose of this blog is to remind you of some basic principles.
 A decision for SAP TM is one for the future of a company.
 The effort might seem insurmountable, the best way to solve this problem is to break it down into smaller elements.